 1. I cannot get the new top to fit on the case.

+(Note: applies to the first two generations of the AHRS upgrade.
+Not applicable for the v3 upgrade sold starting 5/1/2018.)
 This is usually caused by the light pipes (small clear plastic tubes that go from the top to board).
 You will need to trim them.
 This can be done using a pair of sharp-edged wire cutters or toenail cutters.
 Cut off a very small amount (1/16″) from each pipe and check the fit.
 Repeat until the top fits properly.

 2. I need to remove the board so I can change the data card.
 How do I get the standoffs out?

+(Note: applies to the first two generations of the AHRS upgrade.
+Not applicable for the v3 upgrade sold starting 5/1/2018.)
 The easiest way is to remove the three screws that connect the board to the standoffs.
 Using a pair of needle-nose pliers, gently grip the standoff and rotate it to the left.
 Repeat until the standoff is loose enough to be removed.
 If you must, grip the standoff by placing one side of the nose of the pliers in the hole.
 Do NOT crush the threads.

 1. I have installed the AHRS board per the instructions but the lights do not come on and the fan does not run.